-Over 200 people attended our annual Farm to Flavor Dinner on August 24, 2017.
-The dinner is a celebration of organic plant breeding and local food, featuring dishes from 8 of Madison’s premier chefs.
-Our keynote speaker was Lane Selman, founding director of the Culinary Breeding Network.
-Farmers growing Seed to Kitchen trials are always invited to attend this event free of charge.
-Check out this article in the Isthmus about Farm to Flavor 2017.
+Over 300 people attended our annual Farm to Flavor Dinner on September 26, 2018.
+The dinner is a celebration of organic plant breeding and local food, featuring dishes from several of Madison’s premier chefs.
+Check back here in July of 2019 for information on Farm to Flavor 2019!

 A story about our work and the Culinary Breeding Network was published in the Proceedings of the National Academy of Sciences: